-Monday - Friday Saturday - Sunday
+Monday - Friday

-Breakfast 7:00 a.m. - 9:00 a.m.
-Brunch 10:00 a.m 1:00 p.m.
+Saturday - Sunday Brunch 10:00 a.m. - 1:00 p.m.

-Continental Breakfast 9:00 a.m. - 10:00 a.m.
 Dinner 5:00 p.m. - 8:00 p.m.

-Lunch 11:00 a.m. - 2:00p.m.

-Dinner 5:00 p.m. - 8:00p.m.

 Campus Newspaper

 The Department of Communication oversees the student newspaper, The Delta Devils Gazette.
 Four publications of The Gazette are normally produced during the fall and spring semesters.
 The paper is managed and written by students with the counsel of the faculty and the Chairperson of the Department of Communication.
 The Delta Devils Gazette newspaper provides an opportunity for students to report factual information and voice opinions on various campus, local, and worldwide concerns.
 The Office of Communications is located in the Olympia P. Lowe Education Complex Building, room110, and the staff can be reached at 662-254-3630.